Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 I used GitPod to write my code.

 I regularly used Git Push to deploy this page to GitHub.
-Whenever I completed a page, fixed an error, or finished coding for the day, I would git commit and then git push.
+Whenever I completed a page, fixed an error, or finished coding for the day, I would:

+    1. git status - this shows me a list of what has been edited.

+    2. git add . - to add what has been edited ready to commit.

+    3. git commit -m - this commits what was added ready to push.

+    4. git push - this deployed the changes above to the live site.

 I used the information in this webpage to create my GitHub pages site.
 [Link](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site)